-The trend in Western Tidewater is that less low income children are going without health insurance as compared to eight years ago.
+The trend in Western Tidewater is that less low-income children are going without health insurance as compared to eight years ago, except recently in Isle of Wight County.
 All localities are below the state average.

 Percentage of Low-income Children Under 19 Without Health Insurance